twagner9/twagner9/README.md

 - 👋 Hi, I’m @twagner9
-- 👀 I’m interested in improving my knowledge in computer science, with the ultimate desire to receive a Master's in the subject.
+- 👀 I’m interested in improving my knowledge in programming and software development.
 - 🌱 I hold a Bachelor's of Biochemistry.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email at: timwagner240@gmail.com